IBM/aspera-cli/README.erb.md

 "connect" enabled, one can the the connect client license.
 The connect client can be installed by visiting the page: http://downloads.asperasoft.com/connect2/

-Alternatively, the connect client can be downloaded using the aslmcli, see section: Download FASP.
+Alternatively, the connect client can be downloaded using the aslmcli, see section: [Download FASP](download-fasp).

 ### Configuration for use with Aspera Files

 Aspera Files APIs do not support Basic HTTP authentication (see section "Authentication").
-If JWT is not used (based on private key auth.), a web based authentication will be required, Note that by specifying the option: --browser=os, the CLI will try to start the default browser, else the URL is displayed on the terminal.
+If JWT is not used (based on private key auth.), a web based authentication will be required.
+Note that by specifying the option: `--browser=os`, the CLI will try to start the default browser, else the URL is displayed on the terminal (option `--browser=tty`).

 A more convenient way to use the CLI with Aspera Files, a possibility is to do the following (jwt auth):